oroinc/documentation/backend/mq/message-queue-jobs.rst

 * **Child jobs**: When a message is being processed by a consumer, a JobRunner method runUnique is called which creates child jobs with createDelayed:

     * The root job is created and the closure passed in params runs.
 The job gets **Job::STATUS_RUNNING** status, the job startedAt field is set to the current time.
-    * When the JobRunner method createDelayed is called, the child jobs are created and get the **Job::STATUS_NEW statuses**.
+    * When the JobRunner method createDelayed is called, the child jobs are created and get the **Job::STATUS_NEW** status.
 The messages for the jobs are sent to the message queue.
     * When a message for a child job is being processed by a consumer and a JobRunner method runDelayed is called, the closure runs and the child jobs get Job::STATUS_RUNNING status.
     * If the closure returns true, the child job status is changed to **Job::STATUS_SUCCESS**, the job stoppedAt field is changed to the current time.
     * If the closure returns false or throws an exception, the child job status is changed to **Job::STATUS_FAILED**, the job stoppedAt field is changed to the current time.